Metric/data.io/README.markdown

   });
 });
 ```
 What if I don't want this to refer to the socket?
-Use a arrow pointer instead of a function.
+Use an arrow pointer instead of a function.
 ```
 socket.on('whatever', (someData) => {